-Benchmarks.
-What markers in the disease trendlines will we use to base our decisions to move further ahead or pull back from the reopening?
-Call them benchmarks, triggers or simply the trendline direction up or down.
-They might be related to the count of new cases, deaths, hospital capacity, ventilators or where COVID-19 ranks among the leading causes of death.
-Government leaders will need to identify them and clearly articulate where they draw the lines and how the measured control of the disease will influence decision-making.
-This approach would be transparent and give people a sense that decisions are not arbitrary and that the situation is not unending.
+Looking forward, government leaders will need to clearly articulate where they draw the lines and how the measured control of the disease will influence decision-making.
+This approach should be transparent and give people a sense that decisions are not arbitrary and that the situation is not unending.
 Having clear criteria will allow people to see how their cooperation with social distancing or contact tracing has a direct impact on how quickly we can get back to work fully.
-The governor already has indicated the metrics the state will use will be based on the White House and Centers for Disease Control guidelines.
-The Louisiana Department of Health has been publishing useful data online, a platform that could provide the public with the precise benchmarks and an accessible gauge of how well the state is progressing.
+The Louisiana Department of Health has been publishing useful data online.
+As of the end of April, the public still needs a better articulation and a more accessible gauge of the data and trendlines that are guiding the state's decisions.
+Regularly updated data for the trendlines needs to be more transparent.
+Further, these trendlines should be provided for each of LDH's nine regions, because the governor has made it clear that he is looking at the trends by region and not just statewide.